grimy86/lowlevelnotes/About.md

   - Reads out all of the system info: NTAccounts, OSVersionInfo, Win32_OperatingSystem Info, Win32_Processor Info, etc...
   - Mail services to be used by a in-house "bot" to send application csv's, bool results, etc. to a team mailaddress.
   - Windows Process services that handle complete control over administrative tasks like executing batch, ps1, .exe, etc.
+- Making a Microsoft's Sticky Notes clone from scratch using WPF (MVVM)
+	- Project-wide exception logging

 ---